 Some people are competitive, so the idea of races or team sports excite them.
 Others enjoy being part of a group and thrive in the company of friends who attend classes or boot camps alongside them.
 And still there are some who prefer to exercise alone, or in a one-on-one setting with a personal trainer.

 The American College of Sports Medicine (ACSM) recommends that a strength training program “should be performed a minimum of two non-consecutive days each week, with one set of 8 to 12 repetitions for healthy adults or 10 to 15 repetitions for older and frail individuals.
 Eight to 10 exercises should be performed that target the major muscle groups.”

 Two days a week?
 Totally doable.

-Several months ago I joined Issaquah Fitness, and it’s the first time I’ve been able to stay motivated to exercise for any appreciable length of time.
+Several months ago, I joined a local gym, and it’s the first time I’ve been able to stay motivated to exercise for any appreciable length of time.
 I love that they offer a wide variety of classes, but perhaps more importantly, the staff and members there are friendly, supportive and nonjudgmental (not something you find at every gym).

 A past shoulder injury has made me keenly aware of my body’s mechanics and limitations, so I modify all the time.
 Never once have I been made to feel guilty about that.
 Instead, the positive energy of the group pushes me to work harder than I would ever push myself.

 What motivates me to leave my house in the morning and face rush hour traffic to get there?
-Sure, I want to experience the benefits of improved health, but more than anything it’s the smiling faces of my classmates and John’s encouraging, yet commanding voice shouting, “Down-2, hold-3, up-4!”
+Sure, I want to experience the benefits of improved health, but more than anything it’s the smiling faces of my classmates and the instructor’s encouraging, yet commanding voice shouting, “Down-2, hold-3, up-4!”

 Make your two days count!